-Coming soon: World's longest non-stop flight
+World's longest nonstop flight: Tickets go on sale

 On April 23, the plane had its first test flight, an almost five-hour round-trip that launched from the airframer's assembly plant in Toulouse, France.

 The ULR will be able to fly a remarkable 11,160 miles, an increase of more than 1,800 miles over the standard A350.
-It means that Singapore Airlines will reclaim the crown of running the world's longest nonstop air route.
+It means that Singapore Airlines will reclaim a travel crown: that of running the world's longest nonstop air route.

 Day in the air